 It contains your name, address and financial details, such as your payment history for credit cards, loans, overdrafts, mobile phone contracts and, sometimes, utility bills.

-The report will also highlight any county court judgments and bankruptcies, the number of times lenders have conducted credit checks on you – these expire after one year – and whether you share a financial responsibility, such as a joint bank account, with your partner.
+The report will also highlight any county court judgments and bankruptcies, the number of times Mortgage Lenders have conducted credit checks on you – these expire after one year – and whether you share a financial responsibility, such as a joint bank account, with your partner.